 The Industry Transformation

 The pharmaceutical industry generates over $1.4 trillion in annual revenue.
-The companies that capture the largest share of this market over the next decade will be those that most effectively harness AI to discover and develop drugs.
+The companies that capture the most value over the next decade will be those that use AI to make better program choices, not just faster slides and dashboards.

 Building for the Future